coins/bitcoin-scripts/op_rotate.md

 # we simply return a constant in these cases
 #

-# Check if the input is the number that maps to negative zero when shifted 3 bits to the right
+# Check if the input is the number that maps to negative zero when shifted by 3 bits to the right
 OP_DUP
 0x04
 OP_EQUAL